-One of the largest manufacturers of drones around is not one we talk about very often.
-Air Hogs has a combined line of flying machines that goes beyond what we can feasibly squeeze into a single article.
+One of the largest manufacturers of drones around is not one we talk about very often, Air Hogs.
+They build mostly toys, but they have a huge catalog of drones in many shapes and sizes.

 Producing toy-class machines, Air Hogs sells a number of quadcopters, some odd-ball designed fliers, airplanes and more.
 Most Air Hogs drones are built of light-weight foam, offer very little in terms of advanced flight capabilities and rarely exceed $100.
 Actually, they rarely exceed $43.